 The large majority of transactions executed by KNG with clients will fall within one of the two (or both) of the scenarios above.
-In such cases and taking account of the four-point assessment above, KNG will not be acting on behalf of clients and no 'order' arises.
 Best execution is therefore typically not owed to the client in such circumstances.
 However, where little or no price transparency exists, such as in less liquid markets or emerging markets, a client is more likely to be placing reliance on KNG and therefore a duty of best execution will more likely apply.

-Irrespective of whether or not KNG has a best execution obligation to a client, in general or in relation to a specific transaction, KNG will treat all clients fairly in a consistent manner and will manage any conflicts of interest that may arise in the course of providing services to them.
-In particular, KNG will take measures to verify the fairness of prices offered to clients when dealing on an OTC basis.
+Irrespective of whether or not KNG has a best execution obligation to a client, in general or in relation to a specific transaction, KNG is still required to treat all clients fairly in a consistent manner and to manage any conflicts of interest that may arise in the course of providing services to them.
+In particular, KNG should take measures to verify the fairness of prices offered to clients when dealing on an OTC basis.

-2.4 Evaluation of the Relevant Execution Factors
+2.4.
+Evaluation of the Relevant Execution Factors

-Where best execution applies to a client, KNG will evaluate the relative importance of each Execution Factor using commercial experience and judgement, in light of available market information and liquidity of the relevant financial instruments, and following the general criteria below:
+Where best execution applies to a client, KNG is required to evaluate the relative importance of each Execution Factor using commercial experience and judgement, in light of available market information and liquidity of the relevant financial instruments, and following the general criteria below: